dodopizza/httpclient-resilience-policies/README.md

         OnBreak = (response, time) => { ... },      // Handle CircuitBreaker break event.
 For example you may add logging here
         OnReset = () => {...},                      // Handle CircuitBreaker reset event.
 For example you may add logging here
         OnHalfOpen = () => {...},                   // Handle CircuitBreaker reset event.
 For example you may add logging here
+        AdditionalFailureResultFilter = r => false  // Additional condition for CircuitBreaker to open (opens on TooManyRequests by default)
     }
     ```